BenGoodair/CCG-Outsourcing/README.md

 For the purposes of easy reproducibility, the code for our paper directly downloads and unpacks the data from the repository [Rahal, Knowles, Barnard and Mohan, 'Introducing NHSSpend'](https://zenodo.org/record/5054717).

-Supplementary data used in the paper's analysis is published in this repository - again the code directly pulls the data so no data should need to be manually downloaded for the purpose of reproduction.
+Supplementary data used in the paper's analysis is published in this repository or loaded via APIs - again the code directly pulls the data so nothing should need to be manually downloaded for the purpose of reproduction.

 Data cleaning code used to create the supplementary datasets is provided for the sake of transparency.